Monday, 25 May 2009

 The film has beautiful photography and actor playing Alfred (Daniel Bell) looks suitably angst-stricken, shaving off his head, toying with tablets, fighting with his pillow, contemplating the darkness in his soul.
 At the same time, I found the film like a glossy magazine, great looking but a little artificial and lacking in soul.

 The third film was Hungry God (director Sukhada Gokhale-Bhonde, India-USA 2008, 8 minutes).
-It was about a young boy (Omkar Gaekwad), his face made up like Hindu god Shivji with toy snakes around his neck, going around asking for food, looking hungrily as people buy or eat food, continue to offer food to the statues but no one takes pity on him.
+It was about a young boy (Omkar Gaekwad), his face made up like Hindu god Shiv ji with toy snakes around his neck, going around asking for food, looking hungrily as people buy or eat food, continue to offer food to the statues but no one takes pity on him.

 The film is visually very beautiful, lyrical and the music helps in that.
-The first shot of boy looking at his own split image in the broken mirror can be interpreted as a metafor in different ways.
+The first shot of boy looking at his own split image in the broken mirror can be interpreted as a metaphor in different ways.

 Child actor (Omkar Gaekwad) playing the part has eloquent eyes and the film pulls at your emotions.
-Yet, the film does seem a film, little artificial, a make-believe world and not about real poverty and hunger, perhaps because it is too beautiful.
+Yet, the film does seem staged, a little artificial, a make-believe world and not about real poverty and hunger, perhaps because it is too beautiful.
 The boy is too well made, clearly he had professionals doing his make up, complete with fresh flowers and eye liners and this takes away from the authenticity of the film.

-There was a similar figure of the boy, dressed like a god in the riots scene of The Millionaire (David Boyle 2008).
+There was a similar figure of a boy, dressed like a god in the riots scene of The Millionaire (David Boyle 2008).
 Perhaps it is films like The Millionaire that change the way we look at poverty and slums?

 The last film of yesterday was "Vida Loca" (Crazy lives, Stefania Andreotti, Italy 2008) about gangs of adolescents in some countries of central America like Honduras.
 This film is more of a straight forward documentary with some wonderful night photography and haunting images of eyes with pupils dilating as the young gang members talk about the three dots of their crazy lives in the space between the thumb and the index finger, signifying death, drugs and jail.